doingodswork/deflix-stremio/README.md

         Base URL for YTS (default "https://yts.mx") -bindAddr string
         Local interface address to bind to. "localhost" only allows access from the local host.
 "0.0.0.0" binds to all network interfaces. (default "localhost")
-  -cacheAgeRD time.ParseDuration
+  -cacheAgeRD duration
         Max age of cache entries for instant availability responses from RealDebrid.
-The format must be acceptable by Go's time.ParseDuration, for example "24h". (default 24h0m0s)
+The format must be acceptable by Go's 'time.ParseDuration()', for example "24h". (default 24h0m0s)
-  -cacheAgeTorrents time.ParseDuration
+  -cacheAgeTorrents duration
         Max age of cache entries for torrents found per IMDb ID.
-The format must be acceptable by Go's time.ParseDuration, for example "24h". (default 24h0m0s)
+The format must be acceptable by Go's 'time.ParseDuration()', for example "24h". (default 24h0m0s)
   -cacheMaxMB int
         Max number of megabytes to be used for the in-memory cache.
-Default (and minimum!) is 160 MB. (default 160) -cachePath os.UserCacheDir()+"/deflix-stremio/"
+Default (and minimum!) is 160 MB. (default 160) -cachePath string
         Path for loading a persisted cache on startup and persisting the current cache in regular intervals.
-An empty value will lead to os.UserCacheDir()+"/deflix-stremio/".
+An empty value will lead to 'os.UserCacheDir()+"/deflix-stremio/"'.
   -envPrefix string
-        Prefix for environment variables -extraHeaderRD string
+        Prefix for environment variables -extraHeadersRD string
-        Additional HTTP request header to set for request to RealDebrid -logLevel string
+        Additional HTTP request headers to set for requests to RealDebrid, in a format like "X-Foo: bar", separated by newline characters ("\n")
+  -logLevel string
         Log level to show only logs with the given and more severe levels.
 Can be "trace", "debug", "info", "warn", "error", "fatal", "panic". (default "debug")
   -port int
         Port to listen on (default 8080)
   -rootURL string
-        Redirect target for the root (default "https://www.deflix.tv") -streamURLaddr string
+        Redirect target for the root (default "https://www.deflix.tv") -socksProxyAddrTPB string
+        SOCKS5 proxy address for accessing TPB, required for accessing TPB via the TOR network (where "127.0.0.1:9050" would be typical value)
+  -streamURLaddr string
         Address to be used in a stream URL that's delivered to Stremio and later used to redirect to RealDebrid (default "http://localhost:8080")
   -tpbRetries int